 Child safety

-Easy-to-wipe surfaces
+Easy-clean surfaces

 When it comes to children, spills and messes are sometimes unavoidable.
 With that in mind, choose the surfaces for your conservatory playroom wisely.
 Plastic and leather are relatively easy to wipe down, while absorbent or porous materials require a little more work to clean.
 They’re often more likely to stain, too.